 That is all; the other verses are singularly complimentary to Ephesus.
 The threat is qualified.
 There is no history to show that she did not repent.
 But the cruelest habit the modern prophecy-savans have, is that one of coolly and arbitrarily fitting the prophetic shirt on to the wrong man.
 They do it without regard to rhyme or reason.
 Both the cases I have just mentioned are instances in point.
 Those "prophecies" are distinctly leveled at the "churches of Ephesus, Smyrna," etc., and yet the pilgrims invariably make them refer to the cities instead.
 No crown of life is promised to the town of Smyrna and its commerce, but to the handful of Christians who formed its "church."
-If they were "faithful unto death," they have t heir crown now - but no amount of faithfulness and legal shrewdness combined could legitimately drag the city into a participation in the promises of the prophecy.
-The stately language of the Bible refers to a crown of life whose lustre will reflect the day-beams of the endless ages of eternity, not the butterfly existence of a city built by men's hands, which must pass to dust with the builders and be forgotten even in the mere handful of centuries vouchsafed to the solid world itself between its cradle and its grave.
+If they were "faithful unto death," they have their crown now-but no amount of faithfulness and legal shrewdness combined could legitimately drag the city into a participation in the promises of the endless ages of eternity, not the butterfly existence of a city built by men's hands, which must pass to dust with the builders and be forgotten even in the mere handful of centuries vouchsafed to the solid world itself between its cradle and its grave.